CHATTING TO JANE

 ”I asked daddy but he does not know.” said Jane.

-”All right we we, the Protestants came here well on 300 years ago.
+”All right we, the Protestants, came here well on 300 years ago.
 We came from England and Scotland.
 A few from Wales and even the Isle of Man.
 Anyway – the English and the Scots totally intermarried here in Ireland.
 That is why we are the most British of all.
 The perfect mix of English and Scots.
 There were already Catholics here in Ireland – especially in the south.
-ANyway then there was the Catholic King James II.”
+ANyway then there was the Catholic King James II.” said Duncan avuncularly.

 ”King of Ireland too and King of Scots.” said Duncan. ”James II made a secret treaty with the King of France.
 James II was going to outlaw Protestantism and bring back Catholicism as the established church.
 James II liked the divine right of kings.
 You remember the English Civil War?”